 Best horror games: FAQs

-Amnesia: The Bunker easily takes the spot for scariest horror game in 2023.
+Amnesia: The Bunker easily takes the spot for the scariest horror game in 2024.
 While there have been some admirable entries, nothing comes close to emulating the terrifying atmosphere that this horror game emits.

 What's the scariest game on Roblox?